 The Recommended Solution

-A thorough needs assessment would help identify retirement plan providers that best align with the employer’s objectives and have proven results in effectively communicating with plan participants.
+A thorough needs assessment would help identify retirement plan providers that best align with the employer’s objectives and produce proven results in effectively communicating with plan participants.
 Through a custom request for proposal (RFP) process, the client could then select a new provider for their plan.
+We recommended they: